-Dr. Kevin Corder Kevin Corder focuses on the intersection of politics and economics.
-His current research explores the differences between U.S. and E.U. responses to the financial crisis, particularly in the area of bank regulation.
-He participated in a Fulbright exchange in 2013, spending 3 months in Malta and the United Kingdom to study public and private sector changes in the banking industry.
-Corder’s work on U.S. economic policymaking - federal credit programs, forecasting, and monetary policy - has appeared in the American Political Science Review, the Public Administration Review and the Journal of Public Administration Research and Theory.
-His most recent book, The Fed and the Credit Crisis, was published by Lynne Rienner Publishers in 2012.
-In addition to his work on public policy, Corder is also engaged in a large-scale project on women’s voting in the U.S. He and Christina Wolbrecht are the authors of "Counting Women’s Ballots," a comprehensive assessment of women’s voting in the 1920s and 1930s, and "A Century of Votes for Women," exploring the voting behavior of women from the time they entered the electorate until the 2016 presidential election.
+Dr. Kevin Corder focuses on the intersection of politics and economics.
+He participated in a Fulbright exchange in 2013, spending three months in Malta and the United Kingdom to study public and private sector changes in the banking industry.
+Corder’s work on U.S. economic policy making has appeared in the American Political Science Review, the Public Administration Review and the Journal of Public Administration Research and Theory.
+In addition to his work on public policy, Corder also studies women’s voting in the U.S. He and Christina Wolbrecht are the authors of "Counting Women’s Ballots," a comprehensive assessment of women’s voting in the 1920s and 1930s, and "A Century of Votes for Women," exploring the voting behavior of women from the time they entered the electorate until the 2016 presidential election.

 Dr. Kenneth Dahlberg, professor emeritus, has interests in food systems and sustainable agriculture.
 He worked briefly in newly independent Latvia, consulting with specialists in environmental management.
 He spent a summer in New Zealand and subsequently an academic year in Australia participating in workshops, curriculum development, and research projects.